psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 had been placed on the throne for the space of a year.
 At

-1 Bagford’s letter in Leland’s Collec -
+1 Bagford's letter in Leland's Collec -

 tatudy i.
 76, quoted by J. Brand,

 Popular Antiquities , ii.
-246 sq. } Bohn’s
+246 sq. } Bohn's

 edition (London, 1882-1883).